lhu10/Battleship/README.md

 - Player1 is prompted to input coord
   - surrender check
     - if player1 inputs ctrl-c, sighandler lets program know player1 surrenders
-    - Client sends surrender check to server
+    - Client sends surrender check to Server
     - Server recieves check and exits if player1 surrenders
 - Client sends coord to Server
 - Server recieves coord and launches missile
   - coord check
     - if coord is invalid, Server sends check to Client
-    - Client recieves check and has to input another coord and sends that to server
+    - Client recieves check and has to input another coord and sends that to Server
     - Server recieves new coord
     - this repeats until coord is valid
-- Launching missile gives a copy of player2's board without player2's ships being visible
+- Launching missile gives a *copy of player2's board* without player2's ships being visible
-- Server sends 1D array of copy of player2's board 2D array to Client
+- Server sends 1D array of *copy of player2's board* 2D array to Client
   - because can't send 2D array through the pipes
 - Client receives 1D array and converts it to 2D array to display
 - Server checks if all of player2's ships have been destroyed